Mr-Coxall/Air-Gapped-CS-Lab/proxmox-setup.md

   - whip each drive
   - create OSD on each drive
   - create common pool
+    - this is where you want groups of 3!

 ## Install KeepAlived
 - [YouTube Video](https://www.youtube.com/watch?v=82Q4SZMW-zg&list=PLwcxrRo-VwS2gNgY-GlPGDYZ6KCwSu3tD&index=3)